 - Number determined by capping adoptions at 8 cats per 1,000 people in the county

-In simple terms, a shelter is expected to achieve this per capita adoption rate unless the facility lacks enough space.
+In simple terms, a shelter is expected to achieve this per capita adoption rate unless the facility lacks enough space and foster homes.
 If a shelter does not have sufficient room, it won’t have the time to reach all the potential adopters and requires assistance from rescues and/or other facilities.

 Another complexity in this analysis are feral cats.
 In an ideal world, shelters would practice trap-neuter-return (TNR) or shelter-neuter-return (SNR) for feral cats only.
 In TNR, the public or a third party typically does the work and the shelter doesn’t take in feral cats.
 In the variant of SNR I support, the shelter would take in feral cats, neuter them and release them back to where they were found.
 Unfortunately, many municipalities prohibit these programs and shelters in these places generally catch and kill feral cats.

 Ideally, I would perform two analyses as follows:

 - Modeling a large scale and targeted TNR program by reducing cat intake at shelters needing to implement TNR or improve their existing TNR programs